sivakumar-kailasam/cli-guides/content/addons.md

 ember addon <addon-name> [options]
 ```

-The result is the creation of a directory called `<addon-name>`, which has many files and looks a bit like an Ember ap.
+The result is the creation of a directory called `<addon-name>`, which has many files and looks a bit like an Ember app.
 We won't need to use all the files to make a useful addon.
 By convention, _most_ Ember addons start with `ember` in the name, like `ember-basic-dropdown`.
 This will help other developers find our addon.

 <!-- Should we cover in-repo addons at all??? -->
 <!--